nautechsystems/nautilus_trader/docs/user_guide/adapters.md

 ### Requests

 An `Actor` or `Strategy` can request custom data from a `DataClient` by sending a `DataRequest`.
 If the client that receives the
-`DataRequest` implements a handler for the request, data will be returned to the `Strategy`.
+`DataRequest` implements a handler for the request, data will be returned to the `Actor` or `Strategy`.

 #### Example

-An example of this is a `DataRequest` for an `Instrument`, which the Actor class implements (copied below).
+An example of this is a `DataRequest` for an `Instrument`, which the `Actor` class implements (copied below).
 Any `Actor` or `Strategy` can call a `request_instrument` method with an `InstrumentId` to request the instrument from a `DataClient`.

-In this particular case, the `Actor` implements a separate method, `request_instrument`, but a similar type of `DataRequest` could be instantiated and called from anywhere and anytime in the Actor/Strategy code.
+In this particular case, the `Actor` implements a separate method `request_instrument`.
+A similar type of `DataRequest` could be instantiated and called from anywhere and/or anytime in the actor/strategy code.

-On the Actor/Strategy:
+On the actor/strategy:

 ```cython
 # nautilus_trader/common/actor.pyx

 cpdef void request_instrument(self, InstrumentId instrument_id, ClientId client_id=None) except *:
     """
     Request `Instrument` data for the given instrument ID.